input-output-hk/plutus-use-cases/eleks/nft/README.md

 ## Setting up

-For now, the only supported tooling setup is to use the provided VSCode devcontainer to get an environment with the correct tools set up.
+Follow next steps to get an environment with the correct tools set up.

 - Run the nix terminal
   - Clone https://github.com/input-output-hk/plutus
   - Set up your machine to run Nix terminal, following the Plutus README (make sure to set up the binary cache!)
-  - Run nix shell in the plutus folder
+  - Run `nix-shell` command in the plutus folder
-- Clone this repository
+- Clone the current repository
-  - In the nix terminal switch to the current folder
+  - In the nix terminal switch to the root folder
   - `cabal build` from the terminal should work

 ## The Plutus Application Backend (PAB) example